Quick Reference

 - applies partial modifications to an existing resource

-Glossary Term Entry Location: Core Concepts - PATCH
+Glossary Term Entry Location: Core Concepts, API Fundamentals - PATCH

 payload